-According to our research on this issue, Kansas currently has one of the most strict historic preservation statutes in the entire nation.
-As currently drafted, SB 329 would be a huge improvement to this process by providing greater protection to the private property rights of property owners and enhancing the local control by providing increased flexibility to local governments in complying with the historic environs review requirements.
+As drafted, HB 2118 would be a huge improvement to this process by providing greater protection to the private property rights of property owners and enhancing local control by providing flexibility to local governments in complying with the arbitrary and burdensome historic environs review requirements.
+As long as property owners comply with all the applicable local zoning, public safety and building code requirements, they should be free to fully utilize their private property without interference from unelected bureaucrats and third party groups that have no economic or ownership interest in the property.

-Once a local government has determined that the historic environs review requirements found in K.S.A.
-75-2724 will have a detrimental effect on the economic development of the city and adopted its own local standards that would ensure the integrity of historic properties, the language found in SB 329 will provide meaningful relief to property owners from the currently regulatory overreach found in the statute.
-As long as property owners comply with all the applicable local zoning, public safety and building code requirements, they should be free to fully utilize their private property as they see fit.